-Instituted in 2002, this award is presented each spring to a graduating senior whose portfolio of short stories exhibits imagination, artistic merit, high literary quality, and growth in content and commitment, as determined by members of the English Department's Creative Writing faculty.
-The winner receives a cash prize.
+Instituted in 2002, the John Feely Hopkins Short Story Award is presented each spring to a graduating senior whose portfolio of short stories exhibits imagination, artistic merit, high literary quality, and growth in content and commitment, as determined by members of the English Department's Creative Writing faculty.
+The winner receives a cash prize and recognition at the department's year-end Student Reception & Awards Ceremony.